-Packing for your next trip can be a hassle, especially if you need to pack a suit or sport jacket.
-Whether you are traveling for business, weddings, funerals, vacation, or any other event, you want to arrive looking your best with your clothes intact and as wrinkle-free as possible.
+Packing for your next trip can be a hassle, especially if you need to pack a suit or sports jacket.
+Whether you are traveling for business, weddings, funerals, vacations, or any other event, you want to arrive looking your best with your clothes intact and as wrinkle-free as possible.
 Here are a few tips our custom stylists at Jaxson Maximus give our clients on how to pack a suit effectively in a suitcase without creating wrinkles.

-The easiest way to ensure that your garments don’t get thrown into all different directions by airport security, luggage handlers, or crushed at the is to bring them with you in a carry-on, but if you are going for a few days or more, you might not have this luxury.
+The easiest way to ensure that your garments don’t get thrown into all different directions by airport security, luggage handlers or crushed at the is to bring them with you in a carry-on, but if you are going for a few days or more, you might not have this luxury.

 If you do have to bring a checked bag with you, try not to purchase a soft-top case.
 Instead, opt for a hardtop where it will be easier to place your garments in the best possible position for their journey.
 It will also be more difficult for your clothes to get weighed down by other passengers bags if a hard top suitcase is used.

 A hybrid suitcase is a specialty design bag that has various sections that fold out.
 These foldouts are designed to protect your shirts, shoes, suits, and other garments during your travel.